-As you read about our fellowship program, you will see that our fellows receive training in all aspects of high risk obstetrics at both UConn John Dempsey Hospital and our affiliated site at Hartford Hospital.
+As you read about our fellowship program, you will see that our fellows receive training in all aspects of high risk obstetrics at UConn John Dempsey Hospital and our affiliate sites Hartford Hospital, Saint Francis Hospital, and Connecticut Children’s.
+Faculty members at these affiliate sites are actively involved with fellowship training.
 The MFM fellow has daily one-on-one instruction in the clinical aspects of perinatology, and access to an extensive delivery and ultrasound database for perinatal research.
 Our MFM fellows also enjoy a close working and research relationship with the Division of Neonatology and its fellowship program and the Division of Human Genetics.

 Any candidate considering fellowship training in any of the University of Connecticut School of Medicine programs must have passed Steps 1, 2, and 3 of the USMLE.
 In addition, please be aware that the University of Connecticut School of Medicine Graduate Medical Education programs do not sponsor “H” or “O” visas.
 Permanent Resident status (“green card”), J-1 visas sponsored by ECFMG, and Employment Authorization Documents are accepted.

 We hope you enjoy learning about our Maternal-Fetal Medicine Fellowship Program.
-If you have any questions, please feel free to email either Pamela Brancati-Moynihan, MFM fellowship program coordinator, at firstname.lastname@example.org or Winston A. Campbell, M.D., MFM fellowship director, at email@example.com.
+If you have any questions, please feel free to email either Pamela Brancati-Moynihan, MFM fellowship program coordinator at email@example.com or Andrea Shields, M.D., M.S., MFM fellowship director at firstname.lastname@example.org.

-It is the aim of the fellowship to allow mastery of the principles and practices of maternal-fetal medicine.
-The Maternal-Fetal Medicine Fellowship at the UConn School of Medicine is designed to educate and train a subspecialist in obstetrics and gynecology who can then manage complex maternal-fetal medical problems in a competent and compassionate manner, as well as conduct independent research in the clinical and/or basic science arena.
-Additionally, it is the goal of the fellowship to make the graduate a life-time learner who continues to participate not only in his/her own education but also in the education of peers, medical students, residents, and fellows.
+It is the aim of the fellowship to allow mastery of the principles and practices of maternal-fetal medicine, and make the graduate a life-time learner who continues to participate not only in their own education but also in the education of peers, medical students, residents, and fellows.
 At the completion of the fellowship, fellows should be well-trained to pursue either clinical or an academic career.